EBS restores

 Optionally modify the other AWS-specific details:

-• EBS Volume Name: Enter a name for the volume.
+• EBS volume name: Enter a name for the volume.
 If you do not enter a name, Clumio assigns a random name starting with “vol-“ to the restored volume.

-• Account Number / Region: Select a different AWS account number and region to where the restored volume will be saved.
+• Account number / region: Select a different AWS account number and region to where the restored volume will be saved.

-• Availability Zone: Select a different AWS availability zone to where the restored volume will be saved.
+• Availability zone: Select a different AWS availability zone to where the restored volume will be saved.
 Clumio only displays the availability zones in which subnets can be created.
 KMS Key ID: If a KMS Key ID appears in the field, it represents the key that was generated by you and used during the backup process to encrypt data.
 If a KMS key was used to encrypt the backup data, you must use a KMS key to decrypt the data during the restore.

 If a KMS Key ID does not appear in the field, optionally enable or disable the field to enable or disable data encryption from your end.
 If you enable KMS Key ID, also enter the KMS key ID you generated through AWS Key Management Service.
 For example, arn:aws:kms:us-west-2:123456789012:key1234abcd-12ab-34cd-56ef-1234567890ab.